sanskriti16/robustest_documentation_source/hubappium_new.rst

 **3. Setting Timeout Values**

-* **runSetting** - User can create a Run Setting and provide the Run Setting ID as the value of the *runSetting* desired capability to configure various aspects of the Appium job.
+* **robustest.runSetting** - User can create a Run Setting and provide the Run Setting ID as the value of the *robustest.runSetting* desired capability to configure various aspects of the Appium job.
 The attributes currently supported are:

   - *runTimeout* - this value (in secs) can be used to specify the max amount of time a job can run before it is closed by the system on account of exceeding the value set for runTimeout.